Consistent Second-Order Conic Integer Programming for Learning Bayesian Networks: Introduction

 Continuous BNs with linear SEMs have witnessed a growing interest in the statistics and computer science communities \citep{van2013ell, raskutti2013learning, loh2014high, ghoshal2016information, solus2017consistency}.
-In particular, it has been shown that the solution obtained from solving the PNL augmented by $\ell_0$ regularization achieves desirable statistical properties \citep{peters2013identifiability, van2013ell, loh2014high}.
-Moreover, if the model is \emph{identifiable} \citep{peters2013identifiability, loh2014high}, such a solution is guaranteed to uncover the true causal DAG when the sample size $n$ is large enough.
+In particular, it has been shown that the solution obtained from solving the PNL augmented by $\ell_0$ regularization, which introduces a penalty on the number of non-zero arc weights in the estimated DAG, achieves desirable statistical properties \citep{peters2013identifiability, van2013ell, loh2014high}.
+Moreover, if the model is \emph{identifiable} \citep{peters2013identifiability, loh2014high}, that is when the true causal graph can be identified from the joint distribution, then such a solution is guaranteed to uncover the true causal DAG when the sample size $n$ is large enough.
 However, given the difficulty of obtaining exact solutions, existing approaches for learning DAGs from linear SEMs have primarily relied on \emph{heuristics}, using techniques such as coordinate descent \citep{fu2013learning, aragam2015concave, han2016estimation} and non-convex continuous optimization \citep{zheng2018dags}.
 Unfortunately, these heuristics are not guaranteed to achieve the desirable properties of the global optimal solution.
 Moreover, it is difficult to evaluate the statistical properties of a sub-optimal solution with no optimality guarantees \citep{koivisto2012advances}.
 To bridge this gap, in this paper we develop mathematical formulations for learning optimal BNs from linear SEMs using a PNL objective with $\ell_0$ regularization.
 By connecting the optimality gap of the mixed-integer program to the statistical properties of the solution, we also establish an \emph{early stopping criterion} under which we can terminate the branch-and-bound procedure and attain a solution which asymptotically recovers the true parameters with high probability.